 Struggling to think of a gift for a loved one?
 Why not give them the gift of the goat!

-Just tick 'gift wrap this product' on the product page, add your message and relax knowing that your buying list just got one name shorter.
+Just tick 'gift wrap this product' on the product page, add your message and relax knowing that we have taken care of it for you.

 Lactic acid, classified as a type of Alpha Hydroxy Acid (AHA), is a chemical compound present naturally in certain foods like raw milk.
 Additionally, it can be either synthetically produced in a laboratory setting or naturally generated by lactic acid bacteria.

 These bacteria, recognized as beneficial microorganisms, engage in the digestion of simple carbohydrates, producing lactic acid along with other by-products such as carbon dioxide and ethanol.
 To illustrate this process in a simplified manner, envision a scenario similar to the way yeast consumes grapes to produce alcohol when making wine.
 Similarly, in the fermentation of foods like sauerkraut or yogurt, lactic acid bacteria consume carbohydrates, resulting in the production of lactic acid.

 While this analogy might be vivid, it accurately depicts the fundamental process at play.
 Lactic acid plays a pivotal role in lowering the pH of fermented foods, acting as a natural preservative against spoilage.
 Additionally, it imparts the characteristic tanginess that can be either adored or disliked by individuals.

 It's crucial to note that although lactic acid is naturally present in goat milk, it doesn't categorize as a dairy product.
 Surprisingly, lactic acid is entirely vegan.